 Pokemon is probably the franchise that I love the most so I decided to review each generation of games, starting with Pokemon Red/Blue/Yellow.
 Considered by many the best Pokémon games, or at least the best generation!

 To write the best review I could I wanted to play these games in their original cartridges.
-However, my games weren’t in very good conditions, as you see from the above photo.
-Even after changing their batteries and clean them up the only one that works is Pokemon Yellow.
+However, my games weren’t in very good condition, as you see from the above photo.
+Even after changing their batteries and cleaning them up the only one that works is Pokemon Yellow.
 I really wanted to complete at least one game at 100% with no glitches, something that I never did has a kid.
-So, no point in going through Pokemon Yellow since there is no way I can get all the Pokemon without the other two games… In the end, I decided to buy Pokémon Blue from the Nintendo 3DS Eshop and with the help of my brothers I ended up completing it for the first time ever!
+So, no point in going through Pokemon Yellow since there is no way I can get all the Pokemon without the other two games… In the end, I decided to buy Pokémon Blue from the Nintendo 3DS Eshop, and with the help of my brothers I ended up completing it for the first time ever!

 The Journey